Garlic and Fatty Liver: One Common Belief About It Doesn’t Match the Science

 Could that have happened without garlic?
 Absolutely.
 Garlic alone didn’t magically heal my liver.
 But at least it didn’t cause any setbacks – and I’ll take that as a win.
 After all, it’s smelly, but it tastes great!

-Garlic and Fatty Liver Pinterest Pin
+Garlic Fatty Liver Disease Pinterest Pin

 As long as you stick to reasonable amounts, it’s unlikely to harm your liver.
 Especially if you do everything right and switch to a healthier lifestyle overall.